avianarios/codigo_DWEC/unidad 6/1.-Asynchrony/readme.md

 3. If no microtasks are pending, it moves a task from the task queue.
 4. The process repeats continuously.

-## How Are Asynchronous Operations Managed?
+## 2.2- Management of asynchronous operations

 Asynchronous operations are placed in the task queue and do not execute immediately.
 They execute once the call stack is empty (i.e., all synchronous code has run).
 This mechanism makes JavaScript non-blocking.